March 15, 2018

 Our top reason why your strategy should be based on customers

 It’s one of the first things I learned in business: analyse the surrounding environment and competitors and from there, work out what your opportunities are.

+Conversely (and to illustrate my point), the problem with a competitor-focus is getting held back.
 I remember running a 100m race back at my Grade 2 athletics carnival.
 An eager little sprinter back then, I knew I had the chance to take out that first place ribbon.
 Despite kicking off to a fantastic start and leading in first place for the first 90 or so metres, I suddenly realised I couldn’t glimpse another runner.
 Curiously, I turned my head to see how much I was leading by, when my friend Bethan swiftly darted past for the next 10m, unexpectedly winning first-place.

 As business leaders, we can’t afford to make the mistake I did in the running race.
 We can’t fix our gazes behind us or to the side to see where our competitors are, what they’re doing or how they’re going with the race.
 If we do, we lose momentum, we slow down, we can get overconfident, and then end up discouraged as they leave us in the dust.
 ‘This sounds easy,’ you might scoff, ‘of course, I wouldn’t get too fixated on what other people are doing,’ yet, unfortunately, we see dozens of businesses of various sizes falling into the habit of hyper-focusing on competitor strategies.

 Let’s say you own a hairdressing salon and you hear that your main competitor is offering a ‘deluxe’ new experience.
 Google reviews reveal that the billing system of your main competitor is slow though, and repeatedly leads to confused staff and time delays of over 10 minutes.
 You conduct an informal competitor analysis and decide to combine the opportunity to improve your business, with their weakness.